grantwinney/challenge-me/README.md

 * [Sites that offer exercises/contests](job-practice.md), *but who also work with companies to connect them with participants.*<br><br>&#x261D; *(Note that these* aren't *a bad thing, and is probably a great way to monetize a site that has value for programmers too, but I'm placing them in their own area because they may be specifically what you're looking for... or trying to avoid!)*

 Have a site to add, or notice something that needs fixed?
 [Contributions welcome](CONTRIBUTING.md)!

+---

+Here's someone else's list: [Lesser-known developer contests you can join in 2018](https://medium.freecodecamp.org/lesser-known-developer-contests-you-can-join-in-2018-bf70f175106a)